-Again on Baisakhi in 2016, celebrations are going to change the look of Punjab.
-People of Sikh community are again going to put a lot of efforts in making Baisakhi in 2016 the best festival of the year.
+Again on Baisakhi in 2017, celebrations are going to change the look of Punjab.
+People of Sikh community are again going to put a lot of efforts in celebrating Baisakhi the best festival of the year.
 But, why do they celebrate the festival with so much dedication and devotion?
 Let’s now know the legend behind Baisakhi.

 The 10th Guru of the Sikh community, Shri Guru Gobind Singh Ji addressed the Sikh community in the year 1699 and established the Khalsa.
 The Khalsa (Sikhism) was established to protect the mankind from the atrocities of Mughals.
 In his addressing, he asked, whether the people were ready to sacrifice their life.